tkych/quicksearch/README.md

 Quicksearch is a search-engine-interface for Common Lisp.
 The goal of Quicksearch is to find the CL library quickly.
-For example, if you will find the library about json, just type `(qs:? "json")` at REPL.
+For example, if you will find the library about json, just type `(qs:? 'json)` at REPL.

 The function QUICKSEARCH searches for CL projects in Quicklisp, Cliki, GitHub and BitBucket, then outputs results in REPL.